 - Addison’s disease, when your adrenal glands are damaged and cannot produce enough cortisol.

 - Type 1 diabetes, in which your pancreas is damaged and can no longer produce insulin, causing high blood sugar.

 - Pernicious anemia, a B12 deficiency anemia.

 - Celiac disease, when gluten damages the lining of your small intestine and prevent adsorption of nutrients.

 - Autoimmune hepatitis, or nonviral liver inflammation, a disease in which your immune system attacks liver cells.

-Hashimoto’s disease increases your chances of the above autoimmune diseases.
-Unfortunately, these autoimmune diseases also increase your chance of developing Hashimoto’s.
-It has nothing to do with the specific glands, organs or tissues under attack, rather it’s an immune system dysregulation.
+Hashimoto’s disease increases your chances of the above autoimmune diseases, and unfortunately, these autoimmune diseases also increase your chance of developing Hashimoto’s.